Abhishek-B/PnCP/README.md

 # PnCP

 This MATLAB package is built for quantum entanglement detection and constructing positive maps which are not completely positive.

-To learn about what PnCP does and to see some performance standards, see [Practical construction of positive maps which are not completely positive](https://arxiv.org/abs/2001.01181).
-If you use PnCP, please cite the above article for its use.

 ## Dependencies
 - [MOSEK](https://www.mosek.com/) or [SeDuMi](https://sedumi.ie.lehigh.edu/)